 Majorie Tahbone, 28, Reindeer Herder, Alaska

-"My Iñupiaq family in Alaska still lives by a lot of the old traditions – every spring we go out into the wilderness and live off seals and plants.
+"My Iñupiaq family in Alaska still lives by a lot of the old traditions—every spring we go out into the wilderness and live off of seals and plants.
 My parents raised me to appreciate that way of life.
-While the area where I'm from is becoming more and more westernised, that has actually led to more people returning to our traditional lifestyle.
+Although the area where I'm from is becoming more and more westernized, it has actually led to more people returning to our traditional lifestyle.
 But living like that is harder for young people whose parents haven't stuck to traditions as much as mine.
 I'm happy my parents taught me how to live in the wild and to collect food for winter.

-Indigenous groups all over the world deal with issues of alcoholism, suicide and domestic violence within their community – due to the oppression and discrimination we've faced for generations.
-Donald Trump is basically opposed to everything we stand for, but he is an example of what the mentality towards us has been like for the last 200 years.
-Since he became president though, I find that more people in my community are willing to fight to preserve our identity, our legacy and our territories."
+Indigenous groups all over the world deal with issues of alcoholism, suicide, and domestic violence within their community—due to the oppression and discrimination we've faced for generations.
+Donald Trump is basically opposed to everything we stand for, but he is an example of what the mentality toward us has been like for the last 200 years.
+Since he became president, I find that more people in my community are willing to fight to preserve our identity, our legacy, and our territories."

 Akinasi Partridge, 21, Student, Canada

 I'm hopeful, though.
-Young indigenous people today are working hard to change the narrative – we're starting a dialogue about our place in society.
-Canada is celebrating 150 years as a nation in 2017, and earlier this year, indigenous activists occupied federal land to bring attention to the fact that Canada is a country founded on stolen lands – it should be considered 150 years of theft and personal trauma caused by colonisation.
-There was a genocide here, but that's not something we're taught in school – our history lessons just focus on the settlers.
+Young indigenous people today are working hard to change the narrative—we're starting a dialogue about our place in society.
+Canada is celebrating 150 years as a nation in 2017, and earlier this year, indigenous activists occupied federal land to bring attention to the fact that Canada is a country founded on stolen lands—it should be considered 150 years of theft and personal trauma caused by colonization.
+There was a genocide here, but that's not something we're taught in school—our history lessons just focus on the settlers.
 When my people are mentioned it's always in the context of the fur trade and how many people in the reservations are struggling with social issues.
 Nothing is said about the abuse we've suffered.